dy/sprae/readme.md

 import _if from 'sprae/directive/if.js'
 import _text from 'sprae/directive/text.js'

+import _window from 'sprae/modifier/window.js

 use({
-  // define directives
-  dir: {
+  directive: {
     // standard directives
     if: _if,
     text: _text,